catalystneuro/surmeier-lab-to-nwb/src/surmeier_lab_to_nwb/zhai2025/conversion_notes.md

 | `*.xml` | Master experiment file | Links to all cycle files and provides high-level experiment metadata |
 | `References/` | Reference directory | Contains calibration or supplementary files |

-### Understanding the Kymograph Structure
+### Understanding the Raw Data for LineScans

 The OME-TIFF kymograph files (`*_Cycle00001_Ch#_000001.ome.tif`) have a 3D structure with dimensions:
 - First dimension (C): Channels (typically 2 - one for each PMT detector)
 - Second dimension (T): Time/line index (number of consecutive line scans, e.g., 2500)
 - Third dimension (X): Pixels along the scan line (e.g., 64 pixels)

-The kymograph is essentially a stack of line scans over time, where:
+The data is essentially a stack of line scans over time, where:
 - Each row represents one sweep of the laser along the defined line
 - The X-axis represents position along the scan line
 - The intensity at each pixel represents fluorescence at that position and time

+Very importantly, the line scans oversample pixels of the source image so it is not straightforward to map it.

 ### Key Metadata in .env Files

-The `.env` file contains critical information for interpreting the line scan data:
+This data is used to freeze the status of the microscope when doing the experiments.

 1. **Scan Line Geometry**:
    ```xml